python-qt-tools/PyQt5-stubs/doc/CONTRIBUTING.md

 The big steps are:
 * run our tests with `pytest`.
 This runs the tests as python scripts and verifies them with mypy.
+* run `mypy` against the PyQt5 and PyQt5-stubs.
 * check the PyQt5-stubs content against the actual PyQt5 modules.
 We rely on the tool `stubtest.py` (from the mypy project).
 The checks are quite extensive and should spot any missing or non-existing attributes.

 Some errors reported by `stubtest.py` can not be fixed because they reflect the design of Qt5 or are a limitation of static typing capabilities.
-In these case, it is OK to silence them, see the file `limitaions.md` for details.
+In these case, it is OK to silence them, see the file `limitations.md` for details.

 ## Running the tests locally